Ukraine war heightens Asia's security concerns: PM Lee

 PM Lee, who has spent the week meeting America's top leaders, also gave his take on South-east Asia's security and economic landscape amid US engagement in the region.

-Moreover, he said, the conflict had rent relations in Europe between developed countries and Russia, making it more difficult for countries to work together on issues from trade to nuclear non-proliferation.
+Moreover, he said, the conflict has rent relations in Europe between developed countries and Russia, making it more difficult for countries to work together on issues from trade to nuclear non-proliferation.

-"Now it's win-lose, you want the other guy to be down, fix him, crash his economy.
-So how then do most of the countries hang together and cooperate with one another and not fall into disorder, autarky or anarchy?" he said.
+"Now, it is win-lose, you want the other guy to be down, fix him, crash his economy.
+So, how then do most of the countries hang together and cooperate with one another and not fall into disorder, autarky or anarchy?" he said.

 What happens in Ukraine will also further strain US-China relations, affecting the rest of the world, said PM Lee.